julielinx/julielinx.github.io/_posts/2022-08-22-nlp01_vocab_auth_regex.md

 Recently I've been working my way through [one of the older versions](https://courses.cs.washington.edu/courses/cse140/13wi/) of [CSE 140](http://courses.cs.washington.edu/courses/cse160/) (now CSE 160) offered at the University of Washington.
 [Homework 8](https://courses.cs.washington.edu/courses/cse140/13wi/homework/hw8/assignment.html) is a nice exercise that requires natural language processing (NLP) and analysis.

-The homework as specified in the directions exlcudes specific NLP techniques that I generally include, specifically case insensitivity and punctuation removal.
+The homework as specified in the directions excludes specific NLP techniques that I generally include, specifically case insensitivity and punctuation removal.
 The example results for the solution also imply the use of tuples, whereas I prefer dataframes.
-Due to these alterations (my solution would receive a failing grade if submitted), I feel comfortable posting it to showcase some natural language processing techniques.
+Due to these alterations (my solution would receive a failing grade if submitted), I feel comfortable posting it online to showcase some natural language processing techniques.

 The series of posts walking through this linguistic analysis example is significantly different than my other posts.
 I'll walk through my solution with samples of the output as I create the code.